 If you are using a vehicle to deliver takeaway food a standard auto policy does cover food delivery’s in the UK so you will therefore need a particular type of insurance.

 This is where it can get a little confusing as there are a number of different terms used for food delivery insurance.

 The main one is known as Hire and Reward insurance, which is also known as Courier insurance, food delivery insurance, and Class C(3) business use car insurance.

-However, they basically all mean the same thing and allows you to legally exchange hot or cold food products in exchange for cash or card payments.
+However, they basically all mean the same thing and allow you to legally exchange hot or cold food products in exchange for cash or card payments.

 Whilst hire and reward insurance only offers legal protection for the exchange of food for payment it does not offer any protection from damage or theft of your vehicle or its contents or to that of a customer.

-Simply Business is one of the UK’s best insurance brokers, who specialise in working with small businesses and the self-employed.
+Simply Business is one of the UK’s best insurance brokers, which specialises in working with small businesses and the self-employed.
 As such they work with a lot of the main insurers so can offer very competitive Hire & Reward insurance quotes.